Bigbadwolf21/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is the readme file for bit manipulation in C programming language
+This readme is for bit manipulation project